RTIInternational/gobbli/README.md

 ## Usage

 See [the docs](https://gobbli.readthedocs.io/en/latest/) for prerequisites, a quickstart, and the API reference.
+In brief, you need [Docker](https://www.docker.com/) installed with appropriate permissions for your user account to run Docker commands, Python 3.7.
+Then run the following:

+    pip install gobbli

 You may also want to check out the [benchmarks](./benchmark) to see some comparisons of gobbli's implementation of various models in different situations.

 ## Development

-Install the package and all required + optional dependencies in development mode:
+Assuming you have all prerequisites noted above, you need to install the package and all required + optional dependencies in development mode:

     pip install -e ".[augment,tokenize]"